-- ·Never operate your model with low transmitter batteries. - ·Always operate your model in an open area away from cars, traffic or people. - ·Avoid operating your model in the street where injury or damage can occur. - Never operate the model in populated areas for any reason. - ·Carefully follow the directions and warnings for this and any optional support equipment you use (chargers, rechargeable battery packs, etc.) - ·Keep all chemicals, small parts and anything electrical out of the reach of children. - ·Moisture causes damage to electronics.
-Avoid water exposure to all equipment not specifically designed and protected for this purpose. - ·Never lick or any place of any your model in your mouth as it could cause serious injury or even death.
+- •Never operate your model with low transmitter batteries. - ·Always operate your model in an open area away from cars.
+Traffic or people. - ·Avoid operating your model in the street where injury or damage can occur. - •Never operate the model in the street or in populated areas for any reason. - •Carefully follow the directions and warnings for this and any optional support equipment (chargers.
+Rechargeable battery packs, etc.) you use. - •Keep all chemicals, small parts and anything electrical out of the reach of children. - •Moisture causes damage to electronics.
+Avoid water exposure to all equipment not specifically designed and protected for this purpose. - •Never lick or place any of your model in your mouth as it could serious injury or even death.